-In a FTTA configuration, a baseband unit (BBU) situated near the bottom of the tower is connected via a fiber optic feeder and runs to a remote radio head (RRH) positioned near the antennas at the top of the tower.
+In a FTTA configuration case, a baseband unit (BBU) situated near the bottom of the tower is connected via a fiber optic antenna and runs to a remote radio head (RRH) positioned near the antennas at the top of the tower.
 The RRH converts the digital signals to analog, and the short span between RRH and antenna is still completed using traditional coax cabling.

 Tips for Installing FTTA

 If customers don’t get online, then contractors don’t get paid.
-That’s what happens when a cell site isn’t installed properly.
-And that’s why every fiber-to-the-antenna (FTTA) cell site deployment must follow a strict high standard of quality.
-All cables and connectors—whether coax, fiber, or twisted pair—must be thoroughly certified, and every active and passive component in the antenna and cable system must be properly tested and performance-validated.
+That’s what happens when a new cell site isn’t installed properly.
+And that’s why every fiber-to-the-antenna (FTTA) cell site deployment must follow a strict high standard of quality, administering attention to all details throughout the process.
+All cables and connectors—whether coax, fiber, or twisted pair—must be thoroughly certified.
+Every active and passive component in the antenna and cable system must be properly tested and performance-validated.

 - FTTA Installation and Maintenance Testing Quick Start Guide, Vol. 1